 - Pupils will be taught to use their voices expressively and creatively by singing songs and speaking chants and rhymes

-- All will understand and explore how music is created, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notation
+- All will understand and explore how music is created, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

-- In KS2, music lessons are delivered through violin, clarinet and brass lessons.
+- In Year 3 music lessons are delivered through violin

-- We follow the musical progression of skills as developed by specialists at Bolton Music Service
+- We follow the musical progression of skills as detailed in the Model Music Curriculum and as developed by specialists at Bolton Music Service

 - Pupils learn how to play tuned and untuned instruments musically, play and perform and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression

-- All children learn to sing during weekly singing assemblies.
-Children also have access to a school choir as well as singing lessons.
+- All children learn to sing during regular singing assemblies.
+Children also have access to a school choir as well as singing lessons

 - Musical performances / assemblies take place termly